This is the ultimate guide to the top trusted bitcoin investment sites in 2020.

 Let’s dive right in.

-While Bitcoin is extraordinarily volatile, over the long term, it has delivered extraordinary returns.
+While Bitcoin is extraordinarily volatile, over the long term, an investment in bitcoin has delivered extraordinary returns.

 That’s one reason many Bitcoin investors just buy and hold (or “hodl,” as they say on the crypto forum and Twitter).